LouisRH/BrowserRPG/README.md

 Navigate to `http://localhost:3000` to begin the game.

 Please note that this application is a work-in-progress.
-Currently, the "Regen" and "Poison" spells, as well as the enemy AI have not been fully implemented.
-These features will be completed sometime in the near future.
+Currently, the enemy AI has not been fully implemented.
+This feature will be completed sometime in the near future.